Key Capabilities

 )

-Pure analysis task.
-Reads files and answers questions without modifying the filesystem.
+Pure analysis — reads files and answers questions without modifying the filesystem.

 ReadDocumentsTaskExecutionConfigData(